rgantt/fretboard-charts/PROJECT_PLAN.md

 - ⏳ `mcp_server.py`: MCP integration layer
 - ⏳ Complete test suite and documentation

-#### 🎯 Dependencies:
+#### 🎯 Ready to Start:
-- Requires Phase 3 (Fingering Generation) to be complete
+- Phase 3 (Fingering Generation) is complete and fully tested
-- Will integrate all existing modules into user-facing interfaces
+- Core functionality ready for user-facing interfaces
+- All modules integrate seamlessly with comprehensive test coverage

 ## Key Requirements and Constraints